dirigible-io/dirigible-io.github.io/help/concepts.md

 ### Web Content

 The client-side application code transported via the container web channel.
-Mode information can be found [here](concepts_web_content.html)
+More information can be found [here](concepts_web_content.html).

 ### Mobile Apps